fluque1995/maths_escape_room/README.md

 information about each subpart by visiting the file README.md inside each of the folders.

 - [`room_scenarios_assets`](room_scenarios_assets): In this folder, the image files that define the different scenarios in the game are given.
 In the corresponding README, some indications about the files and the tools used to create them are given.
 - [`code`](code): In this folder, the source code implemented to deploy the objects in the space and provide them interactivity is stored.
 In the corresponding README, and in-depth explanation of the code and how to run it is given.
+- `exercise_materials`: In this folder, the additional materials prepared for the game are stored.
+In the README, an explanation on how to make that information available to the players is given.

+## System deployment